 I have a selection of backing fabrics (100% cotton in 108 inch wide) available in my studio as well as a variety of different battings for you to choose from, or you can supply your own.

 Please contact me to discuss your quilt and see how we can work together to get the perfect result!

 Mobile +27 (0) 82 562 5983

 I really want you to love your finished quilt.
 Please help me to achieve this by considering the following when preparing your quilt for quilting:

-- Please try to avoid adding embelishments such as buttons and beads until after the quilt is quilted.
-They are wasy to forget and if the machine foot gets caught on one it could tear your quilt.
+Please try to avoid adding embellishments such as buttons and beads until after the quilt is quilted.
+They are easy to forget and if the machine foot gets caught on one it could tear your quilt.